-The BC government supports the federal government's common regulator initiative.
-We are engaged in this process and provide resources as necessary.
+The BC government is considering the federal government's proposal for a common regulator.
+We are engaged in this process and providing advice to government..

 Fee revenue

 We fund operations primarily from filing fees paid by market participants.
 Fee revenue fluctuates with market activity, rising in strong market conditions and falling in weak market conditions.
 We have sufficient liquidity and capital resources to fund operations through a sustained market downturn.